research-team/memristive-brain/doc/memristive-brain_technical_roadmap.md

 ![Cortical column 1 layer implementation](HL_memristive_brain_1_layer.png)

-The inbound signal is transmitted via *Metal connectors* see Tsai(2015) to layer of *Polyaniline memristors* that are stochastically organized Fontana(2011) and connected with neuromodulatory *Silicon neurons* described [above](#neuron) via *Metal connectors*. *Metal connectors* and *Silicon neurons* are created via modern lithography while *Polyaniline memristors* technology should be clarified.
+The inbound signal is transmitted via *Metal connectors* see Tsai(2015) to layer of *PANI memristors* (PANI stands for polyaniline) that are stochastically organized Fontana(2011) and connected with neuromodulatory *Silicon neurons* described [above](#neuron) via *Metal connectors*. *Metal connectors* and *Silicon neurons* are created via modern lithography while *Polyaniline memristors* technology should be clarified.
 Outbound projections are created via lover layer of *Metal connectors*.

 The three dimensional structure of memristive cortical column is presented below: